ESA Arctic Weather Satellite

 AWS SAT Team

-AAC Omnisys has developed and built an innovative scientific weather payload in Gothenburg specifically for this mission, a passive microwave radiometer, which will provide temperature and humidity measurements of the atmospheric layers, this data will be used for Numerical Weather Prediction and Nowcasting.
+AAC Omnisys has developed and built an innovative scientific weather payload in Gothenburg specifically for this mission: a passive microwave radiometer, which provides temperature and humidity measurements of atmospheric layers.

 AAC Clyde Space is also supplying a high-performance STARBUCK power system from its range of microsatellite products, and a Sirius Command and Data Handling System, both designed and built at its Uppsala, Sweden, site.